salrowili/ArabicT5/README.md

 # FineTuning our efficient ArabicT5-49GB-Small model with Torch on 3070 laptop GPU ###

+[![Open In Colab][COLAB]](https://colab.research.google.com/github/salrowili/ArabicT5/blob/main/ArabicT5_49GB_Small_on_3070_Laptop_GPU.ipynb)

 If you are running your code on a laptop GPU (e.g., a gaming laptop) or limited GPU memory, we recommended using our ArabicT5-49GB-Small model, which was the only model from the list that we were able to run on 3070 Laptop card with a batch size of 8.
 We manage to achieve an F1 score of 85.391 (slightly better than our FLAX code ) on the TyDi QA task.
-See the notebook below for reference :

-[![Open In Colab][COLAB]](https://colab.research.google.com/github/salrowili/ArabicT5/blob/main/ArabicT5_49GB_Small_on_3070_Laptop_GPU.ipynb)

 # FineTuning our ArabicT5 model on generative and abstractive tasks with FLAX ###